YOUR QUESTIONS ANSWERED

 Signed languages are passed on from one generation to the next just as spoken languages are.

-Hearing parents of Deaf children often do not learn to sign and in those cases, Deaf children are given their language by the Deaf community.
+Hearing parents of Deaf children often do not learn to sign and in those cases, Deaf children are often given their language by the Deaf community.

 SHOULD I TIP MY INTERPRETER?